siennamw/c2m2/README.md

 See the ongoing project at [http://www.c2m2.org](http://www.c2m2.org).

 ## Development
 This project consists of a Ruby on Rails back-end serving a GraphQL endpoint, and a React front-end with the Apollo client.
 The database is Postgres.
-To run on your local machine:
+To run on your local machine, ensure that you have the correct versions of Ruby and Node installed (see `/client/package.json` and `Gemfile` to determine these versions), and install and start Postgres.
+If running `which yarn` returns nothing, run `npm install -g yarn` to install yarn globally.
+Then, run the following commands:
 ```
 // copy code to your computer
 git clone https://github.com/siennamw/c2m2.git